Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Experiments

 \subsection{Zero-shot Transfer to Semantic Segmentation}

-In \cref{table:main}, we first extensively compare all of the existing open-world semantic segmentation methods based on the proposed unified protocol, including two checkpoints of GroupViT \cite{xu2022groupvit} and two variants of MaskCLIP \cite{zhou2022maskclip}.
-Between the existing methods, GroupViT achieves the best on average, but the best method varies according to each dataset.
-Interestingly, GroupViT shows the best performance on the object-oriented datasets (VOC, VOC20, and COCO-Object), but the performance tends to decrease as the stuff classes are dominated in the target dataset.
-For example, GroupViT (RedCaps) presents the worst or second-worst performance in Context, Cityscapes, and ADE20K.
-In contrast, MaskCLIP shows the best performance in stuff-oriented datasets such as Context, Context59, and COCO-Stuff.
+\paragraph{Comparison of existing methods.} We extensively compare existing open-world semantic segmentation methods in \cref{table:main} using the proposed unified protocol, including two checkpoints of GroupViT \cite{xu2022groupvit} and two variants of MaskCLIP \cite{zhou2022maskclip}.
+Between the existing methods, GroupViT achieves the best average performance, particularly on object-oriented datasets such as VOC, VOC20, and COCO-Object.
+However, its performance tends to decrease when the target dataset is dominated by stuff classes.
+On the other hand, MaskCLIP performs the best on stuff-oriented datasets such as Context, Context59, and COCO-Stuff, benefiting from the large-scale pre-trained CLIP model.
 We conjecture it benefits from leveraging a large-scale pre-trained CLIP model.
-Furthermore, their refinement techniques (key smoothing and prompt denoising) improve the average performance by $+4.2$ mIoU, but significantly degrade the performance in Cityscapes ($21.6 \rightarrow 12.6$).
-It may suggest a limitation of the heuristic refinement and the need for a data-driven approach.
-The significant performance degradation of MaskCLIP and ReCo between VOC20 and VOC ($74.9 \rightarrow 38.8$ and $57.7 \rightarrow 25.1$) may imply the need for consideration for background class.
+The refinement techniques proposed in MaskCLIP \cite{zhou2022maskclip} improve the average performance but significantly degrade it on Cityscapes ($21.6 \rightarrow 12.6$), suggesting the limitation of the heuristic refinement methods.
+The significant performance degradation of MaskCLIP and ReCo between VOC20 and VOC may imply the need for consideration for background class.

-Even though the performance gap varies according to the characteristics of the evaluation dataset, \method achieves the best performances with large margins in all datasets.
-These results support that our \method framework successfully eliminates the train-test discrepancy in the alignment level existing in the previous methods and learns the region-level alignment.
-In addition, region-level alignment learning of \method lets our model learn the capability to distinguish the background region in a data-driven manner, thus, our method can address the background class without any heuristic post-processing that the previous methods typically rely on.
+\paragraph{\method remarkably outperforms existing methods.} Although the performances of existing methods vary depending on the characteristics of the evaluation datasets, \method outperforms all the other methods by large margins across all datasets as shown in \cref{table:main}.
+These results demonstrate that our \method framework successfully addresses the alignment-level train-test discrepancy that exists in the previous methods by learning the region-level alignment.
+In addition, region-level alignment learning of \method allows our model to learn the capability to distinguish the background region in a data-driven manner, thus, our method can address the background class without any heuristic post-processing that the previous methods typically rely on.